redlover0/Chicago-Soundscape-Analyzer/README.md

-## Smart Audio & Safe Listening in Chicago:
+## Welcome to Smart Audio & Safe Listening in Chicago:

-**Visualizes noise, population, and demographics across 77 Chicago communities!**
+** With Smart Audio & Safe Listening you can visualize noise, population, and demographics across 77 Chicago communities!**
 This project investigates potential correlations between noise levels and community characteristics.
 This PERN stack web app, built for a Google Code Next project, Builds understanding of urban sound and serves as a foundational step towards my personal vision of building my start-up **SafeSound**